Northrop Grumman Electronic Systems: Expansion within Northrop Grumman

-Electronic Systems was central to Northrop Grumman's aggressive merger and acquisition strategy since its own acquisition in 1996.
+Electronic Systems merged and acquired many companies during its existence.
 Parts or all of the following companies or organizations were part of the sector: Westinghouse Electronic Systems, California Microwave, Litton Industries Advanced Electronics division, Solystic SA, Xetron Corporation, Aerojet Corporation Electronics & Information Systems, and Fibersense Technology Corp.

-During the period from 1996 to 2005, Electronic Systems' annual sales increased from US$2.3B to US$6.6B through organic growth as well as acquisitions.
+During the period from 1996 to 2005, Electronic Systems' annual sales increased from US$2.3B to US$6.6B.